Skip to main content

 One-click deploy

-Deploy on Railway The button launches Railway’s new-project flow pointed at this repo. railway.toml instructs Railway to build Dockerfile.deploy, which is a thin wrapper that pulls ghcr.io/fabro-sh/fabro:nightly — no Rust compilation on Railway’s builder, so deploys complete in seconds.
+Deploy on Railway The button launches Railway’s template flow, which deploys the pre-built ghcr.io/fabro-sh/fabro:nightly image directly from GHCR — no Rust compilation on Railway’s builder, so deploys complete in seconds.

 First-deploy checklist